 Computer networks are part of almost every organization, and network and computer systems administrators are responsible for keeping those networks running efficiently.
 Administrators organize, install and support systems including local area networks, wide area networks, intranets and other data communication systems.

 Most network and computer systems positions require a bachelor’s degree in computer or information science.
-Before choosing this career path, consider taking the O*Net Interest Profiler and other assessments on MySECO to see if your personality type and interests make you a good fit.
+Before choosing this career path, consider taking the O*Net Interest Profiler and other self-assessments on MySECO to see if your personality type and interests make you a good fit.
 While you are in school, take advantage of internship opportunities to gain hands-on experience in a real-world environment.
 Search for government internships and recent graduate opportunities on USAJOBS Pathways and corporate intern positions on the Military Spouse Employment Partnership Job Search and other job boards.
 Make sure to check with your education institution and local corporations for possible openings.

-To progress in your field, expand your career opportunities and become more competitive, consider gaining industry specific certifications such as the following:
+To progress in your field, expand your career opportunities and become more competitive, consider gaining industry-specific certifications, such as the following:

 - Microsoft Certified Solutions Expert — MCSE